Fannie Mae Recognized as a ‘Best Place to Work for Disability Inclusion’ by 2022 Disability Equality Index

-- Partnering with external organizations that are leaders in disability inclusion, including Getting Hired, an organization dedicated to helping inclusive employers connect with and expand our recruitment of professional individuals and veterans with disabilities; and Disability:IN Inclusion Works, which connects a community of corporations to share best and evolving practices.
+- Partnering with external disability inclusion organizations, including Getting Hired, an organization dedicated to helping inclusive employers connect with and expand Fannie Mae's recruitment of professional individuals and veterans with disabilities; and Disability:IN, the leading nonprofit resource for business disability inclusion, which facilitates best and evolving practices among a network of 400 corporations.

 About Fannie Mae